 Athletic Behavior Code

 Participants are expected to attend school.
-Any student missing more than four periods in one day may not participate in any athletic contest on that day.
-If a student misses more than four periods on a day preceding a day(s) when school is closed, the student cannot participate in their next scheduled contest.
+Any student missing more than two periods in one day may not participate in any athletic contest on that day.
+If a student misses more than two periods on a day preceding a day(s) when school is closed, the student cannot participate in their next scheduled contest.
 Participating in school-related activities outside of school, or attending a funeral, are exceptions.
 Exceptions due to emergencies can only be granted by the Athletic Director.

 Participants are responsible for the uniforms and equipment assigned to him/her by the coach/advisor.
 The student will be required to pay for lost equipment and equipment damaged through misuse.